 - Leonard Nimoy – Actor from “Star Trek”

-To learn more about Toastmasters International click here: Toastmasters International. http://www.toastmasters.org
+To learn more about Toastmasters International, click here: http://www.toastmasters.org

-The Gotham online writers workshop are an enjoyable way to develop your writing skills and to have a published author critique your writing.
-The workshops are usually 6 to 10 weeks long and consist of a online classroom.
+The Gotham online writers workshops are an enjoyable way to develop your writing skills and to have a published author critique your writing.
+The workshops are usually 6 to 10 weeks long and consist of an online classroom.
 The classrooms are structured to provide you feedback on your writing from the instructor as well as by other students.
 Each week a specific topic is covered and a writing assignment is required.
-There is also a discussion board to discuss the topic of the week with fellow students and gain value insights from their comments.
+There is also a discussion board to discuss the topic of the week with fellow students and gain valued insights from their comments.

 What I like most about Gotham Writer's Workshop is that I can print out the lessons, read them on my way to work and develop my writing assignment offline and them copy and paste my assignment for the instructor to review.

 i) Check out http://www.ted.com, this is a cool site for reviewing great presentations from other professionals.
-You will get allot of cool ideas on how to structure a compelling presentation.
+You will get a lot of cool ideas on how to structure a compelling presentation.